Can a Beneficiary Sue an Executor? (UK)

 It's important to act promptly and consult a solicitor if you believe you have grounds to sue an executor, as the rules around the time you have to do this are complicated, and the time limit may be short.

-How to Remove or Sue an Executor
+How to Prove Executor Misconduct

-How to Remove an Executor from a Deceased's Estate
+Applying to Court to Remove an Executor

 • The original letter granting probate or administration rights to them